Skip to main content

 Evidence Hierarchy and the Rationale for Conservatism

 Insurers are evidence-based organizations, but their definition of “evidence” is specific.
 They prioritize large-scale, double-blind, randomized controlled trials (RCTs) and meta-analyses published in high-impact journals.
-The Endocrine Society’s are heavily weighted by the results of such trials.
+The Endocrine Society’s clinical practice guidelines are heavily weighted by the results of such trials.
 This evidentiary standard is the basis for their conservative stance on many hormonal protocols.

 The following table outlines the types of evidence and how they are typically weighted by an insurer when establishing coverage policy.